 These two mugs are made from a dark red burning stoneware and fired in a cool-and-soak firing schedule.
 A white engobe (L3954A) has been applied on the inside and half way down the outside.
 Both are glazed inside with G2926B whiteware transparent glaze.
 The outside glaze on the left is the same transparent with 4% added iron oxide.
 It has been sieved to 80 mesh.
 Notice the iron agglomerates and still produces specking (an effect that may be desired, but difficult to keep consistent).
 Interestingly, that iron is producing a clear amber-colored glass about equal in color to the Alberta Slip GA6A base glaze (80% Alberta Slip, 20% Frit 3195) on the mug on the right.
 Neither has the micro bubbles that mar a typical clear glaze on bodies like this.

 These two mugs are the same dark burning stoneware (Plainsman M390).
 They have the same clear glaze, G2926B.
-They are fired to the same temperature in the same firing schedule.
+They are fired to the same temperature in the same C6DHSC firing schedule.
 But the glaze on the left has 4% added iron oxide.
-On a light-burning body the iron changes the otherwise transparent glass to amber colored (with speckle).
+On a light-burning body the iron changes the otherwise transparent glass to honey colored (with light speckle because of agglomerates).
 But on this dark burning clay it appears transparent.
-But amazingly, the bubble clouds are gone.
-We have not tested further to find the minimum amount of iron needed for this effect.
+And, amazingly, the bubble clouds are gone!
+We have not tested further to find the minimum amount of iron needed for this effect but with other glazes 2% is working.

 An amber-colored glaze that produces a clean, micro bubble free transparent glass on brown and red burning stonewares.